Defining Global Objects¶

 }

 call.
-It must be placed after definitions of all the actions.
+It must be placed after the definitions of all the actions.

 SeSGlobalObject("MyApp");

-You may specify action parameter types through comments /**<type>*/
+You can specify action parameter types through comments /**<type>*/

 .